Miley Cyrus' Easter Photo Shoot Proves She's the Queen of Holiday Celebrations

 "It started with Valentine's Day on a shoot with Ellen von Unwerth, went into St. Paddy's Day partying with some friends, and now it's Easter," she told the magazine.

-In celebration of Cyrus' latest pics, let's take a look back at all of the holidays she has gone all out for on social media:
+In celebration of Cyrus' latest pics, let's take a look back at all of the holidays Miley has gone all out for on social media:

 Easter Bunny